Abou2022/codeQuiz/README.md

 ## Installation

 ```
-Using JavaScript to create an interactive timed quiz
+Using Html, CSS and JavaScript to create an interactive timed quiz
 ```

 ## Mock-Up